aarneranta/gf-math/v3/README.md

 This directory contains
 - Core, an English CNL for mathematics
+- FortTheL+, an extension of Core
 - a grammar, parser, and generator for the proof system [Dedukti](https://deducteam.github.io/)
 - a translator from Core to Dedukti and vice-versa
+- partial grammars and generators to Agda and Lean (Lean forthcoming)
+- translations between Core and ForTheL+ (forthcoming)

 [Dedukti](https://deducteam.github.io/) is a minimalistic logical framework aimed as an interlingual between different proof systems such as Agda, Coq, Isabelle, and Lean.
 The purpose is to help share formalizations between these systems.